2. The Bachelor of Science Degree

 Overall Requirements for the Degree

 Generally, you must take a course of study that meets topic requirements in this section.
 If you have any questions after reading these descriptions, please contact your Engineering Student Services Adviser in 230 Bechtel Hall.
-The requirements can be found at: COE Undergraduate Handbook.
+The requirements can be found in the COE Undergraduate Guide.

 We require a minimum of 120 semester units.

 Natural science, mathematics, and statistics comprising

 3 course requirement.
 Physics 7A and B (or H7A and B), and one course chosen from among:

 - Physics 7C or H7C (recommended)